 The purpose of homework is to develop study habits in children early on in their academic lives.
 It is also used to reinforce concepts that have been taught or to work on projects that have been assigned.
 If a child does not understand his/her assignment after trying to do it at home, please send a note to the teacher indicating the problem.

-The school charges a reasonable fee for an assignment planner and it can assist your child in keeping track of the homework.
+The school charges a reasonable fee for an assignment planner for 2nd-8th grade students and it can assist your child in keeping track of the homework.
 The cost of the planner is \$5.00.